 The Forestry Sector is exposed to idiosyncratic forestry risks.
 It is reasonably well diversified geographically (albeit all within Scotland and the North of England).
 It is also diversified by timber type and by the inclusion of wind farms within the portfolio.

-DIRECTORS OF ELECTRICITY PENSIONS TRUSTEE LIMITED During the year and as at 31 March 2021
+DIRECTORS OF ELECTRICITY PENSIONS TRUSTEE LIMITED (Forms part of the Report of the Scheme Trustee)

+During the year and as at 31 March 2022